Benefits

 What if one of my family members needs help?

 EAP services are available to immediate family members of Western employees, including their spouse and dependent children up to age 21 or up to 25 if still in school full time.
 Note that laws governing minor children vary by province.
 Unless the law requires otherwise, services provided to children between age 16 and the local age of majority remain confidential.
 Because the successful resolution of a minor's problems often depends on parental support, counsellors usually encourage the minor to involve their parent(s).
-Also see How do I arrange support for my minor child?
+Also see How do I arrange support for my minor child

 Why is Western backing this program?

 We know that when you and your family are well, you can bring your best self to work.
 EAP is part of our efforts to continuously improve the programs we offer to support you and your family's well-being.
-We are confident that LifeWorks will provide the support you need to balance the various stresses in your life.
+We are confident that TELUS Health will provide the support you need to balance the various stresses in your life.

-What is the Privacy Policy for LifeWorks?
+What is the Privacy Policy for TELUS Health?

 Published on and maintained in Cascade CMS.